 THIS IS NOT YOUR TYPICAL COOKIE CUTTER CLEANSE THAT I AM RE-MARKETING.
 I carefully designed this cleanse to help accommodate individual needs and support the body to function and cleanse its best.

-There is one thing we all share which is our exposure to an increasing amount of toxins and stressors in our world.
+Bu there is one thing we all share which is our exposure to an increasing amount of toxins and stressors in our world.
 And while our body is designed to detox and cleanse everyday, the problem is the amount of toxins that are entering our body coupled with an increasingly nutrient deficient food supply and other modern day factors that slow down detox pathways.
 This idea is called Total Load or body burden.
 So it is not about one or two toxins, but about the accumulation over time.
 When our body becomes overburdened we start to feel it.
-Our liver is one of our detox organs and we are going to give it exactly what it needs to do its job.
+Our liver is one of our detox organs and we are going to give it exactly what it needs to do its job and we can revitalize.

 According to Rupa Health, these are some signs that your body may have toxins building up

 headaches or migraines

 body aches and pains

 Yes, we are all exposed to an increasingly high amount toxins but because we are all unique and are at different places in our lives, with different activity levels, stressors, gut health, cleanse experience, life commitments, etc… there is no one cleanse that works for everyone.
 That is why I include 3 options.
 This way you can pick what feels right for you.